-, It was founded in 1712 by JW Sauer.
-The entrance to the estate is adorned with an old name-giving cannon that once stood on a nearby hill and was fired at the entrance of ships to Table Bay.
+, It was founded by JW Sauer in 1712.
+The entrance to the estate is adorned by an old, eponymous cannon that once stood on a nearby hill and was fired by ships as it entered Table Bay.
 The current owners are Johann and Paul Krige.
 The vineyards cover 100 hectares.
-The Pinotage occupies half, the rest share Cabernet Sauvignon (30%), Merlot and Cabernet Franc.
-There are cool breezes from the nearby Atlantic and, combined with the red granite-rich, high-clay soils of the water, it produces excellent red wines.
+The Pinotage occupies half, the rest are shared by Cabernet Sauvignon (30%), Merlot and Cabernet Franc.
+There are cool breezes from the nearby Atlantic and in connection with the water-storing floors made of red granite with a high clay content, this results in excellent red wines.
 An artificial one irrigation

 is only necessary on 10% of the vineyards.
-Kanonkop was made famous by the long-lived, in oak barrels and produced since the 1950s Pinotage
+Kanonkop became famous for the long-lasting, oak barrel built and produced since the 1950s Pinotage

 applies.
-The high quality of this red wine dominated the winemaker Jan Coetzee, who was formerly working on this estate, who then founded the winery in 1981 Vriesenhof
+The high quality of this red wine was shaped by the former winemaker Jan Coetzee, who then worked on the estate in 1981 Vriesenhof

 acquired.
 The second top product "Paul Sauer" is produced from Cabernet Sauvignon (85%) and Cabernet Franc (15%).
-The deep purple wine is aged up to 26 months in oak barrels.
+The deep purple wine is aged in barriques for up to 26 months.
 Of the second wine

 is called "Cadet".
 Around 300,000 bottles of wine are produced annually.